datadiversitylab/datadiversitylab.github.io/src/team/darwood-martin.md

 ---
 memberName: Darwood Martin
 memberTitle:
-  - MSc student
+  - MSc capstone student
 currentPosition: Information Systems Security Manager
 memberDate: 2023
 memberDateEnd: null
-memberBio: Darwood worked towards his MS in Data Science capstone in the Lab.
+memberBio: "Darwood worked towards his MS in Data Science capstone in the Lab.
   He collaborated with Katie Stringham on putting together regression and classification models to predict the occurrence of local extinction in elevational gradients.
-Darwood was working for Raytheon during his position in the lab.
+Darwood was working for Raytheon during his position in the lab. "
 tags:
   - Former
   - MSc capstone student